-If a borrower whose prior loan was discharged due to a total and permanent disability wishes to take out another FSA loan, he must obtain a physician's certification\ that he has the ability to engage in substantial gainful activity, and he must sign a statement that he is aware the new FSA loan can't later be discharged for any present impairment unless it deteriorates so that he is again totally and permanently disabled.
-If the prior loan was conditionally discharged and the conditional period hasn't elapsed, the student must also sign a statement affirming that collection will resume on the conditionally discharged loan (which must begin before receipt of the new loan) and that unless his condition substantially deteriorates, the prior loan can't be discharged in the future for any impairment present when the conditional discharge was granted or when he requested the new loan.
-If a defaulted loan was conditionally discharged and then returned to repayment status, the student must make satisfactory repayment arrangements before receiving the new loan.
-A conditionally discharged defaulted loan remains in default until it is permanently discharged at the end of the conditional period.
+If a borrower whose prior loan was discharged due to a total and permanent disability wishes to take out another FSA loan or wishes to receive a TEACH grant, he must obtain a physician's certification\ that he has the ability to engage in substantial gainful activity, and he must sign a statement that he is aware the new FSA loan or the TEACH grant service obligation can't later be discharged for any present impairment unless it deteriorates so that he is again totally and permanently disabled.
+If the borrower is in the post-discharge monitoring period, he must resume payment on the discharged loan before receipt of the new loan or TEACH grant.
+A borrower who received a TPD discharge based on a determination from the VA is not required to resume payment on the discharged loan.

+If a defaulted loan was conditionally discharged and then reinstated, the student must make satisfactory repayment arrangements before receiving the new loan.